skip to main |

 We went furniture shopping on Saturday.
 We finally found a couch we love.
 We moved into our home last August and still don’t have a couch because we hated all the ones we saw.
 But this one…this one is beautiful!
 We also got a tufted chair that will be upholstered in gray leather.
 I can’t wait!!
 Our library will look beautiful painted in warm grays, with a gray leather chair and sea-colored couch.
 Our place is coming along!

 I have always loved house plants.
 I’ve always had at least one, if not two, but never more than that.
 Our apartment has always felt too small for any more, so I’ve always limited myself to two.
 When we bought our house, however, the previous owner had a serious green thumb.
 She had dozens of plants of all shapes and sizes.
 Plants I had never seen before, even, and she asked me if I wanted to keep them.
 They were moving from Massachusetts to Oregon, so it was impossible for her to take them.
 I said yes, of course, because they were just so beautiful!
 Here are a few photos of some of the ones she left me.
-This little guy is at work right now keeping me company.

 The obligatory spider plant and this beautiful begonia.